nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Enroll the student identified by `STUDENT_INDEX` in the displayed student list to the specific lesson identified by `LESSON_INDEX` in the displayed lesson list.

 * Enrolling a student is only possible if the student:
-  1. has the same `GRADE` as the lesson,
+  * has the same `GRADE` as the lesson

-  2. is not enrolled to the lesson and,
+  * is not enrolled to the lesson

-  3. has no other lessons with conflicting timing.
+  * has no other lessons with conflicting timing

 * `STUDENT_INDEX` refers to the index number shown in the displayed student list.